Qualifications for Admission as Freshmen or Transfer Students

-To be admitted on regular freshman status, an applicant must have scored at or above 20 on the ACT or 950 on the SAT test and have a high school cumulative grade-point average at or above 2.5 (excluding remedial course work).
-In addition to the academic criteria outlined above, an applicant must submit two references: one from a high school counselor or teacher, the other from a church leader (pastor, youth pastor, or Sunday School teacher).
+To be admitted on regular freshman status, an applicant must have scored at or above 20 on the ACT or 1020 on the SAT (for SAT testing completed prior to March 2016, the minimum score requirement is 950) and have a high school cumulative grade-point average at or above 2.5 (excluding remedial course work).
+In addition to the academic criteria outlined above, the admissions counselor may request two references: one from a high school counselor or teacher, the other from a church leader (pastor, youth pastor, Sunday School teacher, mentor).

 Mandatory Placement in English